ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

     - `server` container: executes the Kube State Metrics service.
         - `securityContext`: section for adjusting the security conditions of the container.
             - `allowPrivilegeEscalation`: controls whether a process can gain more privileges than its parent process.
-Here set to `false` to contrain this container within its given privileges.
+Here set to `false` to constrain this container within its given privileges.
             - `capabilities`: with this section you can add or drop security related capabilities to the container beyond its default setting.
 In this case, `ALL` possible capabilities are `drop`ped to get a non-privileged container.
             - `readOnlyRootFilesystem`: to set or not the `root` filesystem within the container as read-only.
             - `runAsUser`: specifies the UID of the user running the container.
 In this deployment will be one with the UID `65534` that it's already prepared in the Kube State Metrics image.